martingleeson/auto_confirm_coworkers/Readme.md

-This script adds the capability to autoconfirm members on [cobot](http://cobot.me).
+This script adds the capability to auto-confirm new members on [cobot](http://cobot.me).

-It does that by regularly checking a coworking space's members for unconfirmed memberships.
-If it finds unconfirmed memberships, they will be confirmed.
+It does that by subscribing to cobot's [webhooks api](https://www.cobot.me/pages/webhooks-api) and waiting for new memberships being created.
+If a new membership is created, it will be confirmed immediately.

 ### Getting Started

-* This script is built so that it runs as a cron job
+* This script uses the cobot API to connect to cobot - for that it needs an OAuth2 access token (see below)
-* It uses the cobot API to connect to cobot - for that it needs an OAuth2 access token (see below)
+* This script exposes a single API endpoint for the cobot webhooks API

-* The easiest way to deploy is on heroku with the cron:daily addon installed
+If you just want to use the functionality please contac Cobot – we run our own instance of this script and can add you to it.
+You don't have to install it yourself.

 #### Getting an access token